 June 28, 2016

-The American Society of Travel agents (ASTA) is pleased to announce the call for nominations for the ASTA 2016 Extra Mile Award.
+The American Society of Travel Advisors (ASTA) is pleased to announce the call for nominations for the ASTA 2016 Extra Mile Award.
 The Extra Mile Award is given to a travel agent who, in the last 12 months, has performed exceptional service for a client in a new and creative way that goes above and beyond the normal course of business.
 Nominated by their peers or by consumers, the Extra Mile Award is the top award of the year for travel agents.
 This year, the award will be presented at the ASTA Global Convention 2016 in Reno Tahoe, September 25 -28.

 “Travel agents do extraordinary things for their clients every day,” said ASTA President and CEO Zane Kerby.
 “The stories we receive for our Extra Mile Award highlight the trust consumers place in the travel agency community and that time and time again, agents deliver.”

 All travel agents are eligible to be nominated.
 Nominations can be made by individuals, organizations, even agents themselves.
 The entry deadline is July 15, 2016.
 To nominate an outstanding travel agent, go to: